zlatan-cic/typicode-todos/README.md

 - Fetch todos from the API JSON Placeholder and display them in a list.
 - Add new todos to the list.
 - Mark todos as completed or uncompleted.
-- Delete todos from the list .
+- Delete todos from the list.

 ## Demo